t-aevyz/aevyz.github.io/_posts/2017-04-10-Creating-a-category-based-collapsible-list.md

 series: Advanced Customization of Jekyll

 ---
+The idea behind this project was to have a collapsible list, containing links to specific anchors on the post page.
+This would make the site a bit easier to use and better show off the post series.
+Despite this, I still wished to keep functionality for those disabling JavaScript.

 >Warning: This feature shall require JavaScript.
 You could rewrite this in Liquid, however the Collapse feature used requires JavaScript, thus making a fully Liquid solution not possible (and needlessly complicated).